 In accordance with the Crosstown Agreement with Detachment 225 at the University of Notre Dame, Trine University students may participate in ROTC by travelling to South Bend one afternoon and evening per week for coursework.
-For more information contact John H. Paek, Major, USAF; 574.631.4676.
+Additional information can be found at trine.edu.